 Regular client reports are also an excellent opportunity to educate your clients about what it takes to ensure that their IT services are always up and running.
 Explain to them the different key performance metrics and how they can affect the performance of the entire IT infrastructure MSP.

 This way, your client will have a deeper appreciation of the work you do because they understand what they are looking at when they look at the reports you send in.

 - It Promotes Better Accountability

 It is really where regular client reporting comes in.
-By having concrete KPIs that both you and your client has agreed to, the client reports will show if the metrics are met or not objectively.
+By having concrete KPIs that both you and your client have agreed to, the client reports will show if the metrics are met or not objectively system.